← Back to Blog

 Building Codes and Safety Requirements

+Your suite must comply with the National Building Code of Canada and the Nova Scotia Building Code.
 Start by equipping your suite with approved smoke detectors and carbon monoxide detectors, especially near any fuel-burning appliances.
 Make sure there are at least two safe exit routes, and confirm that any windows designated for emergency exits meet local requirements.

-It's also critical to have your electrical, plumbing, and septic systems inspected by licensed professionals.
-If your property relies on a septic system, double-check that it can handle the increased usage that comes with additional guests.
+Have your electrical, plumbing, and septic systems inspected by licensed professionals.
+If your property relies on a septic system, double-check that it can handle the increased usage.
+Depending on the size and classification of your suite, you may need to include accessibility features to meet local regulations.

 Tax Requirements for STR Suites

-Income tax for STRs can be a bit more complicated than for traditional rentals.
-While many operational costs - such as cleaning, utilities, and maintenance - can be deducted, claiming certain deductions, like the capital cost allowance, might affect your capital gains tax when you sell the property.
-To navigate these complexities, consult an accountant who specializes in STR taxation.
+If your STR generates more than the small supplier threshold in annual revenue, you may need to register for and collect HST, which in Nova Scotia is 15%.
+Income tax for STRs can be more complicated than for traditional rentals.
+While many operational costs—such as cleaning, utilities, and maintenance—can be deducted, claiming certain deductions, like the capital cost allowance, might affect your capital gains tax when you sell the property.
+Consult an accountant who specializes in STR taxation.

 Government Programs That Can Help